Skip to content

 This will load all of the shared variables from shared.env, and then load the variables from dev.env.
 Since ENV_NAME appears in both files, the value from the dev.env file will be used since that was the last one specified.

 Note that you do not need to restart to load changes made to these files, so you can open and edit your env files in an editor of your choice alongside Posting.
-However, autocompletion and variable highlighting will not update until Posting is restarted.

 Environment specific config